Karuvii LogoKaruvii

 Launch Secure UUID Generator

-2. Avoid v1 for Public IDs
+2. Avoid v1 for Public Identifiers

 Generate Secure UUIDs